DGIRobo/DGIST-SE213b-Python-Programming/Week3_Python Programming Basics/W3Theory.md

-You can see Week3's Python Theory at this link. https://www.notion.so/Python-Programming-Basics-Variables-Operators-Standard-Input-Output-6543e651fc144ee1971f045e6f644bc6
+You can see Week3's Python Theory at this link. <br>
+https://www.notion.so/Python-Programming-Basics-Variables-Operators-Standard-Input-Output-6543e651fc144ee1971f045e6f644bc6